A Tour of the Metropolitan Museum of Art – MET

 - “Christ and the Woman of Samaria” by Rembrandt

 - “Christ and the Woman of Samaria” by Rembrandt depicts a scene of an old Bible tale from the New Testament.
 The Samaritan woman at the well is a figure from the Gospel of John.
-In Eastern Christian traditions, she is venerated as a saint with the name Photine meaning “the luminous one”.
+In Eastern Christian traditions, she is venerated as a saint with the name Photine meaning “the luminous one.”

 MET Costume Institute Collection

 - This silk bodice from the 1770s is most probably from France and reflected the fashion of the period and the French style.
-A bodice covered the body from the neckline to the waist and was a fashionable upper garment common in Europe during the 16th to the 18th century.
+A bodice covered the body from the neckline to the waist and was a fashionable upper garment typical in Europe during the 16th to the 18th century.
 The term comes from a pair of bodies because the garment was initially made in two pieces that fastened together, often by lacing.
 The bodice was different from the corset of the time because it was intended to be worn over the other garments.

 - Cardinal Cape

 - This Cape form was a popular item of dress in the American colonies from the time of the early settlers.
-This cape is called a “cardinal” because of its colour, is made of a closely woven wool cut on the bias and left with a raw edge along the hem.
+This cape is called a “cardinal” because of its color.
+It is made of a tightly woven wool cut on the bias and left with a raw edge along the hem.
 The hooded cape is gathered in a circular shape at the back to stand high without crushing the coiffure underneath.
 By the late 18th century, cardinals could be bought ready-made in England.